-This Hawaii island hopping post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hawaii island hopping post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Have you ever dreamed about taking your family on vacation in Hawaii?
 Crystal blue water, magnificent sunsets over the ocean, your family all together making memories.